NASCAR operations of Team Penske: Car No. 12 history

 In June 2017, Penske implied that Blaney would soon drive a third Ford for Penske Racing.
 This was later confirmed a month later when they announced that Blaney would drive the No. 12 car in 2018, with Paul Menard replacing him in the No. 21 Wood Brothers Racing car, continuing the technical alliance that the two teams have.
 Team Penske purchased the No. 12's charter from Roush Fenway Racing, which had been leased to JTG Daugherty Racing a year prior.

-Blaney started the 2018 season with a seventh place finish at the Daytona 500 and stayed consistent with five top-fives and eleven top-10s before qualifying in the Playoffs.
+Blaney started the 2018 season with a seventh-place finish at the Daytona 500 and stayed consistent with five top-fives and eleven top-tens before qualifying in the Playoffs.
 He scored his first win with Team Penske at the inaugural Charlotte Roval race after Jimmie Johnson and Martin Truex Jr. spun out before the finish line.
-Following the Kansas race, Blaney was eliminated after the Round of 12 of the Playoffs and finished the season 10th in points.
+Following the Kansas race, Blaney was eliminated after the Round of 12 of the Playoffs and finished the season tenth in points.

 In 2019, Blaney finished 31st at the 2019 Daytona 500.
-Despite not scoring a win during the regular season, he stayed consistent with seven top-fives and 12 top-10 finishes to make the Playoffs.
+Despite not scoring a win during the regular season, he stayed consistent with seven top-fives and twelve top-ten finishes to make the Playoffs.
 He won at Talladega, but was eliminated after the Round of 8 and finished the season seventh in points.

-The 2020 season started for Blaney with a second place finish at the 2020 Daytona 500, which saw him dueling with Ryan Newman on the final turn until late contact caused Newman to go airborne and collide with Corey LaJoie; Newman sustained injuries that sidelined him for three months.
+The 2020 season started for Blaney with a second-place finish at the 2020 Daytona 500, which saw him dueling with Ryan Newman on the final turn until late contact caused Newman to go airborne and collide with Corey LaJoie; Newman sustained injuries that sidelined him for three months.
 Blaney won once again at Talladega and scored eight top-fives and 11 top-10s to make his third Playoff appearance with Team Penske.
-He was eliminated after the Round of 12 and finished ninth in points.
+He was eliminated after the Round of 16 and finished ninth in points.

 In 2021, Blaney finished 30th at the 2021 Daytona 500.
 He scored wins at Atlanta, Michigan, and the Daytona night race, along with seven top-fives and 14 top-10 finishes to once again make the Playoffs.
 Blaney was eliminated after the Round of 8 and finished the season seventh in points.